distribusion/retailer_api_documentation/source/includes/_bookings.md

   -H 'Content-Type: application/json'
 ```

 This endpoint is dedicated to retailers sending their own confirmation email.
 If you have set `send_customer_email` to `true`, you do not need this endpoint.

 The ticket either has one page containing the information of all the passengers, or it consists of one page per passenger (in PDF format).
-You can also retrieve your ticket in HTML format, by adding the `type` parameter.
+You can also retrieve your ticket in HTML, or in mobile format by adding the `type` parameter.

+Note: Not all carriers support mobile tickets.
+To know if a specific marketing carrier supports mobile ticket, call [marketing_carriers#show](https://docs.distribusion.com/#show30) and look for `has_mobile_tickets` parameter.

+<aside class="notice">When retrieving the ticket in .pkpass format, you will be provided with a link to download the mobile ticket from AWS.</aside>

 ![alt text](/images/tickets_7P7JF8.png)